NLP-UBC/NLP-UBC.github.io/README.md

 List of links and resources.
 ```

-The [front matter](https://jekyllrb.com/docs/front-matter/) of a showcase project contains the _date_, used for ordering projects in reverse chronological order, an _image_ (which is highly recommended here!!!) as well as a _title_ and _link_.
+The [front matter](https://jekyllrb.com/docs/front-matter/) of a showcase project contains the _date_, used for ordering projects in reverse chronological order, an _image_ (highly recommended; please use reasonable landscape ratio) as well as a _title_ and _link_.

-TODO: Add content description
+After the [front matter](https://jekyllrb.com/docs/front-matter/), the project can be described with standard [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) syntax.
+For consistency between projects, we highly recommend using a Header-6 (###### Title) font for the title.
+To describe the main content of the project, please limit yourself to a few sentences, to avoid overcrowding of the page.
+In the final paragraph, add links to further resources and the paper itself.

 ## Repository Structure
 For more detailed information on what role different parts of the repository play for the UBC NLP website, please refer to the repository structure below: